-Highlights for Year Ended December 31, 2020
+Highlights for the Year Ended December 31, 2021

-Below are highlights of our performance for the year ended December 31, 2020 compared to the year ended December 31, 2019, as applicable, except as otherwise noted.
+Below are highlights of our performance for the year ended December 31, 2021 compared to the year ended December 31, 2020, as applicable, except as otherwise noted.

-- Net earnings decreased 63.0% to \$1.4 billion for the year ended December 31, 2020, primarily driven by lower net interest income and higher provision for credit losses, partially offset by a decrease in retailer share arrangements and other expense.
-These changes were primarily due to the following key factors: - impact of COVID-19 on purchase volume and loan receivables at our partners and increases to our allowance for credit losses. - the effects from the sale of the Walmart consumer portfolio in 2019, including the prior year impact from reductions in reserves of loan losses of \$857 million after-tax. - increase in provision for credit losses attributable to applying the CECL guidance as compared to the prior accounting guidance of \$215 million after-tax - We adopted the CECL accounting guidance in January 2020 and recorded an increase to our allowance for credit losses of \$3.0 billion.
-In addition, the increase in provision for credit losses for the year ended December 31, 2020 included \$285 million, or \$215 million after-tax, attributable to applying the CECL guidance as compared to the prior accounting guidance. - Loan receivables decreased 6.1% to \$81.9 billion at December 31, 2020 compared to December 31, 2019, primarily driven by lower purchase volume and a decrease in average active accounts due to the impact of COVID-19. - Net interest income decreased 14.3% to \$14.4 billion for the year ended December 31, 2020, primarily due to a decrease in interest and fees on loans related to the Walmart consumer portfolio sale and the impact of COVID-19, partially offset by a decrease in interest expense reflecting lower benchmark interest rates. - Retailer share arrangements decreased 5.5% to \$3.6 billion for the year ended December 31, 2020, reflecting the impact of COVID-19 on program performance. - Over-30 day loan delinquencies as a percentage of period-end loan receivables decreased 137 basis points to 3.07% at December 31, 2020 from 4.44% at December 31, 2019, and our net charge-off rate decreased 107 basis points to 4.58% for the year ended December 31, 2020. - Provision for credit losses increased by \$1.1 billion, or 27.0%, for the year ended December 31, 2020, primarily driven by the effects of the prior year sale of the Walmart consumer portfolio and a higher reserve build in the current year, partially offset by lower net charge-offs.
-The higher reserve build reflects the projected impact of COVID-19 and the increase attributable to CECL discussed above.
-The prior year reductions in reserves for credit losses related to the Walmart consumer portfolio totaled \$1.1 billion.
-Our allowance coverage ratio (allowance for credit losses as a percentage of end of period loan receivables) increased to 12.54% at December 31, 2020, as compared to 6.42% at December 31, 2019, primarily due to the impact of the CECL implementation and impacts from COVID-19. - Other expense decreased by \$190 million, or 4.5%, for the year ended December 31, 2020, primarily driven by the cost reductions related to the sale of the Walmart consumer portfolio, lower professional fees, lower purchase volume and average active accounts, and reductions in certain discretionary spend, partially offset by a restructuring charge of \$87 million and higher operational losses. - At December 31, 2020, deposits represented 80% of our total funding sources.
-Total deposits decreased 3.6% to \$62.8 billion at December 31, 2020, compared to December 31, 2019. - During the year ended December 31, 2020, we declared and paid cash dividends on our Series A 5.625% non-cumulative preferred stock of \$56.40 per share, or \$42 million.

-• During the year ended December 31, 2020, we repurchased \$1.0 billion of our outstanding common stock, and declared and paid cash dividends of \$0.88 per common share, or \$520 million.
-In January 2021, we announced that the Board of Directors approved a new share repurchase program of up to \$1.6 billion through December 31, 2021, beginning in the first quarter, subject to the Company's capital plan, market conditions and other factors, including regulatory restrictions and required approvals, if any.
+- Net earnings increased 204.8% to \$4.2 billion for the year ended December 31, 2021, primarily driven by lower provision for credit losses, partially offset by higher retailer share arrangements and lower net interest income.
+Net earnings included the impact of reserve reductions related to held for sale portfolios of \$261 million after-tax. - Loan receivables decreased 1.4% to \$80.7 billion at December 31, 2021 compared to December 31, 2020, primarily driven by the reclassification of loan receivables to loan receivables held for sale.
+Loan receivables held for sale at December 31, 2021 were comprised of \$3.9 billion and \$0.5 billion of loan receivables associated with our Gap Inc. and BP portfolios, respectively.
+Excluding the impact of the reclassifications, loan receivables increased 4% reflecting strong purchase volume growth, largely offset by higher payment rates. - Net interest income decreased 1.1% to \$14.2 billion for the year ended December 31, 2021, primarily due to a decrease in interest and fees on loans of 4.5%, reflecting the impact of elevated payment rates and lower delinquencies during the period, partially offset by a decrease in interest expense primarily reflecting lower benchmark interest rates. - Retailer share arrangements increased 24.2% to \$4.5 billion for the year ended December 31, 2021, primarily due to the decrease in provision for credit losses - Over-30 day loan delinquencies as a percentage of period-end loan receivables decreased 45 basis points to 2.62% at December 31, 2021 from 3.07% at December 31, 2020.
+Excluding amounts related to the held for sale portfolios from both periods, the decrease compared to the prior year was approximately 60 basis points.
+The net charge-off rate decreased 166 basis points to 2.92% for the year ended December 31, 2021. - Provision for credit losses decreased by \$4.6 billion, or 86.3%, for the year ended December 31, 2021, primarily driven by lower reserves, which included \$345 million of reserve reductions related to the held for sale portfolios, and lower net charge-offs.
+Our allowance coverage ratio (allowance for credit losses as a percentage of period-end loan receivables) decreased to 10.76% at December 31, 2021, as compared to 12.54% at December 31, 2020. - Other expense decreased by \$92 million, or 2.3%, for the year ended December 31, 2021, primarily driven by lower operational losses, partially offset by higher employee costs. - At December 31, 2021, deposits represented 81% of our total funding sources.
+Total deposits decreased 0.8% to \$62.3 billion at December 31, 2021, compared to December 31, 2020. - During the year ended December 31, 2021, we declared and paid cash dividends on our Series A 5.625% non-cumulative preferred stock of \$56.24 per share, or \$42 million. - During the year ended December 31, 2021, we repurchased \$2.9 billion of our outstanding common stock, and declared and paid cash dividends of \$0.88 per common share, or \$500 million.
+At December 31, 2021, we had \$1.2 billion of remaining authorized share repurchase capacity under our existing share repurchase program.
+For more information, see "Capital-Dividend and Share Repurchases." - In February 2021 in our Health & Wellness sales platform, we completed our acquisition of Allegro Credit, a leading provider of point-of-sale consumer financing for audiology products and dental services.

-2020 Partner Agreements
+2021 Partner Agreements